AhmedSakrr/FunnyKeylogger/README.md

 	- Run the script by right click on it and select "Run with PowerShell" or command line

 This code born from a few minutes of my free times and will be improved in the future.

+to get FolderPaths run this command in Powershell in administrator:-

+[System.Enum]::GetNames([System.Environment+SpecialFolder])